 The Air Force had some early adaptation problems with the F-4B’s Martin-Baker H5 ejection seats, which were more complex than anything they were used to.
 Two fatalities and a serious injury to MacDill personnel resulted from failure to appreciate that the “banana-link” mechanism located on top of the seat could initiate ejection if moved or compressed with the seat armed.
 In one case an F-4B’s seat which had been inadequately secured slid up the rail during a negative g maneuver, fired the canopy jettison device, departed the cockpit, and then slid back along the fuselage.
 Fortunately, the pilot’s parachute also deployed and he survived.

-Like their Navy and Marines counterparts, the MacDill F-4 crews were on Alert during the Cuban crisis, though their effectiveness in action would have been limited by the fact that they had not begun weapons training at the time.
+Unlike their Navy and Marines counterparts, the USAF F-4 crews were not on Alert during the Cuban crisis.
 However, Phantom crews from all three services were soon to find plenty of action, much further away in South East Asia.

 The following video gives you a glimpse into TAC Evaluation of the F-110A.